 Singer was also a significant contributor to the betterment of Jewish life and culture in Westchester.
 He was the youngest President of Greenburgh Hebrew Center at age 30 and a founding member of the Solomon Schechter School in White Plains, a co-educational Jewish day school, now the Lefell School.
 He was a founding member of the Westchester Business and Professional’s division of UJA, chaired the Westchester division of Israel bonds and the Jewish National Fund.
 He led a mission to the former Soviet Union to deliver religious items to dissidents and returned to create the Westchester Conference on Soviet Jewry, now the Westchester Jewish Council, that fought for the release of the Jewish people from behind the Iron curtain.

-Due to COVID-19, in-person funeral services and Shiva are restricted to immediate family.
+Due to COVID-19, in-person funeral services and Shiva were restricted to immediate family.